valentin2105/GlusterPV-Provisioner/README.md

 # the path of all nodes in your Gluster cluster (use just one in a single-node context)
 glusterClusterPath='192.168.42.42:/gluster-pool 192.168.42.43:/gluster-pool'

+# the total node Number (number of replicas for your volume)
+glusterNodesNumber=2

 # the path of the kubeconfig file
 kubeConfigPath=/root/.kube/config
 ```